DynaJoshy/stud-app/README.md

-A quiz game web app or elementary school students using HTML,CSS & JavaScript
+A quiz game web app for elementary school students using HTML,CSS & JavaScript